 Markups are added to your account as soon as the item has shipped.
 All markups up until 11:59PM UTC on the 14th will be included in the calculation for your payment on the 15th.
-If it is shipped on the 15th or 16th, you will be paid the following month on the 15th.
+If a model is shipped on the 15th or 16th, you will be paid the following month on the 15th.
 If you have $50.00 of accrued markups on the 16th of March, your payment will be sent out to you by the 15th of April.
 Thus we will make payments to you a maximum of 32 days after the date they were accrued.

 Please be aware that if you earn less than US$30, then the amount will not be paid, but will accrue to your account until such time as it becomes equal to or greater than US$30.
 At the end of the year on November 15th, we transfer all your markups to your PayPal account even if your total is under US$30.
 Also, your markup may be reduced if a model is returned for problems with your design.

 Why the US$30 minimum?

 We have a few different payment processing fees that make it tough to pay people every month who make less than US$30, so we require a $30 minimum.

 What happens if a customer is unsatisfied?